-Imbalances can occur only during operational hour and they will be balanced using balancing power provided by balance responsible organisations like e.g. the TSOs.
-The costs of dealing with imbalances can be dealt with by distributing them across all users, by allocating the costs to the market participant that is out of balance or by a combination of both.
-In any case, parties out of balance will be subject to some form of 'imbalance charge'.
+Imbalances can occur only during operational hours and they will be balanced using balancing power provided by balance responsible organisations like e.g. the TSOs.
+The costs of dealing with imbalances can be dealt with by distributing them across all users, by allocating the costs to the market participant that is in imbalance or by a combination of both.
+In any case, parties in imbalance will be subject to some form of 'imbalance charge'.